Peter Scott‐Presland is currently writing the most ambitious, the most enormous, the most wide‐ranging piece of gay music theatre ever devised.

 Equally it is the ‘Gay’ Century, as opposed to the ‘Queer’ Century, because that is how Peter and Robert define their own sexuality; it’s also the subject matter that has engaged Peter for the last 45 years.
 We look forward to the Lesbian Century, the Trans Century, the Non-Binary Century and the rest.

-View the following YouTube recordings of A Gay Century:
+View the Trailer of A Gay Century

 The pieces that make up A Gay Century are as follows: